What can I recycle? Where do they go?

 Aluminum Hopper: An aluminum hopper is located between the two trash compactors.
 Please deposit all aluminum products in this container, such as beverage cans, pet and other food containers, antennas, clothing racks, etc.

-Shredded Paper: Place all shredded paper in paper bags that can be sealed / closed and deposit this container into single stream boxes.
+Shredded Paper: Place all shredded paper in paper bags that can be sealed / closed and dispose of this with your trash.
 DO NOT release shredded paper from a plastic bag.
 Place the plastic bag, with contents, into the garbage container.
-Please make sure all lids are off containers.

 FULL “office” boxes of paper: Full cardboard boxes of office paper may be placed in the single stream containers.